doragasu/mw-prog/README.md

 The files under `gerber` directory are for PCB fabrication.
 Send them to your favorite PCB fab house.

 Files under `enclosure` directory are for the design and fabrication of the PCB enclosure.
-You can 3D-print the STL file to have a not specially pretty but functional enclosure for the programmer.
+You can 3D-print the OBJ files to have a not specially pretty but functional enclosure for the programmer.
+If you want to edit the design files, you will need FreeCAD.

 Enjoy!